 The founding unit of the Group, the Training business, operates under the ILX brand.
 ILX is a leading provider of training in best practice for programme, project and IT service management, including strategic programme and project management consulting solutions.
 ILX also develops bespoke training courses for large-scale IT migration and transformation projects.
-We operate the northern operations of this service from offices in the UK and Dubai, with partnerships extending into Europe and the US.
+We deliver ILX services from offices in the UK and Dubai and Australia, with partnerships extending into Europe and the US.